Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use whenever the agent needs to check whether something a user said is factually correct' and specifies scope (company-financial claims).
-Does not explicitly list when not to use or alternative tools, but context is clear.
+The description explicitly states 'Use whenever the agent needs to check whether something a user said is factually correct' and gives concrete examples of supported claim types (company-financial).
+It does not provide explicit when-not-to-use or alternative tools, but the context is clear enough for an agent to decide.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.